raspberrypilearning/fish-food/en/step_1.md

 title: Where are my voice commands stored?
 ---

 - This project uses a technology called 'machine learning'.
-Machine learning systems are trained using a large amount of data﻿.
+Machine learning systems are trained using a large amount of data.
-- Our projects do not require you to create an account or log in.
-For our projects, the voice command examples you use to make the model are only stored temporarily in your browser (only on your machine).
+- This project does not require you to create an account or log in.
+For this project, the examples you use to make the model are only stored temporarily in your browser (only on your machine).
 --- /collapse ---